Sustainability advertising: Print

 Print media are paper based media methods like magazines, newspaper, books, flyers or posters.
 Therefore, print advertising generally includes a higher resource use in terms of paper, compared to digital radio and television campaigns.

 The choice of the right print media is important to inform the defined target group about the sustainable products and services.
 Advertisements in daily newspapers whose readers are educated and interested in sustainability issues, as well as in magazines promoting a sustainable lifestyle contribute to raise consumers' interest in sustainable products and services.
 Posters on the other hand are often used for social marketing campaigns.

 Television

 Television is the dominant type of media in the developed countries and combines audio and visual possibilities of sustainability advertising.
 Its effectiveness results from 'learning without involvement' which means that the consumer takes up the information even without being interested at first.
 Consequentially, television is an essential media for sustainability advertising.

+Social Media

+Social media and internet use is rapidly increasing, with a reported 4.62 billion active social media users each averaging 2 1/2 hours daily.
+Among the primary reasons people use social media is to follow trends on what to do or to buy.
+Therefore, social media can be a valuable platform for promoting sustainability in products and lifestyle choices.